Step by step instruction on chaining up a big rig.

 - The first step is simply place the chains flat out on the ground.
 I’ve found this is the best way to start.

-This is a good way to see that the chains are in good order, no damage and they are going to do the job you need them to.
+- This is a good way to see that the chains are in good order and there is no damage.
+Then you’ll know they are going to do the job you need them to.
+Just because you have your chains doesn’t mean they are in good working condition.

-I also find this method easier.
-It only takes a few minutes to lie them on the ground, inspect them and them drape them over the wheels.
+- I personally find this method easier.
+It only takes a few minutes to lie them on the ground, inspect them and them drape them over the wheels (if everything is in good working order)

 Related > CDL Skills + Knowledge Every Professional Driver Should Know